TranslucentTB/TranslucentTB/Readme.md

 You can also download a zip archive of each branch by clicking on the `Clone or download` button while browsing that branch's files.

 Now that you have the source, you will need Visual Studio 2017.
 [You can get the free community edition here](https://www.visualstudio.com/vs/community/).
+You will also need the Visual Studio _2015_ C++ Build Tools; **The VS 2017 Build Tools will not work with Clang.** [They can be downloaded here.](http://landinghub.visualstudio.com/visual-cpp-build-tools)

 You also need the [Clang compiler for Windows](http://releases.llvm.org/download.html).
+Install this after you install the VS2015 Build Tools.

 Once you have that installed (make sure you have the C++ components and Windows SDK 10.0.16299 installed).
 Then you can open TranslucentTB.sln, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build the solution.
 The output will be in either the Release or Debug folder (depending on which configuration is currently active).